How to extract version information using the Windows API

 Object oriented solution

 The class we will develop is rather simple but has all the needed functionality.
-It can detect whether a file contains version information and can extract fixed file information, the translation table and strings from one or more string table.
+It can detect whether a file contains version information and can extract fixed file information, the translation table and strings from a given string table.
 Here's the class declaration:

 The constructor receives the name of the file to be examined.
 The HasVerInfo property is true if the file contains version information.
 The FixedFileInfo property contains a copy of the fixed file info record.
-TranslationCount records the number of translations in the file while Translations is a zero based array of string values corresponding to the translations.
-These values are used to specify which string table the Strings property uses to get a specified string value.
+TranslationCount records the number of translations in the file while Translations is a zero based array property of string values corresponding to the translations.
+Strings is a two dimensional array property that returns the value of a string table entry with name Name in the string table specified by Trans.

 Internally we store the translation table in a dynamic array of TTransRec records.
 Both the translation and the fixed file information are recorded when the class is created.
 String file information is read from version information as values are requested from the Strings property.

-Most of the work is done in the constructor – and we use the routines developed above to simplify the code.
+Most of the work is done in the constructor.
+We use the routines developed above to simplify the code.
 So, let us start by looking at the constructor:

 We first use GetVerInfoSize to find the size of the version information data.
 We set the HasVerInfo property to record if there is version information (by checking the size of the data), and if there is none, we skip the rest of the code.